 In the Storj Dashboard, click on the “Objects” menu, then press the “New Bucket” button.
 Name the bucket whatever you want.

-Follow the guide here to create a new access grant key to use with the website bucket you created previously.
+Follow the guide here to create both new access grant keys to use with the website bucket you created previously.

 Step 5: Download and Run Uplink Binary

-Use the “import” command to associate the access grant key (txt file) with the Uplink binary.
+Use the “import” command to associate the access grant key (txt file you created in Step 3) with the Uplink binary.

 Step 6: Using Uplink, Generate DNS Info

-“https://link.us1.storjshare.io” is our preferred satellite link since this website is located in the United States.
+“https://link.us1.storjshare.io” is my preferred satellite link since this website is located in the United States.

 Step 7: Add the New DNS Records to Your Domain

 Now go to wherever you manage your domain name DNS records.
-In our case we use Cloudflare.
+In my case I use Cloudflare.
 Cloudflare is also helpful because as a CDN (Content Delivery Network) you can secure your new Storj website using an SSL certificate.

 Take the DNS info generated by the Uplink binary in Powershell and create the 3 new records: CNAME and two TXT records.
 Make sure the CNAME record is using the Cloudflare proxy in order to ensure it uses HTTPS (SSL certificate).